FAQ on Hosting Volunteers

 AEBR commits to replying and giving feedback within 3 days after having received the application documents, and to send candidate profiles within two weeks after approval of the application documents.
 About three weeks are needed to finalise the match once the volunteer has been identified by AEBR to prepare the agreement, finalise the insurance policy, prepare the payment for the volunteer and organise an introductory call with the volunteer.

-Programmes and national authorities can host a maximum of two volunteers per year – either simultaneously or one after the other, depending on the needs of the host organisation.
+Programmes can host a maximum of two volunteers per year – either simultaneously or one after the other, depending on the needs of the host organisation.
+In 2024, all programmes involved in the post-2027 consultation on the future of Interreg are eligible to host an extra volunteer to support the consultation process, for a total of three volunteers per year.

-Project beneficiaries can host one volunteer per project year, within an interval of 14 months.
-Host organisations can decide to host the volunteers simultaneously or all in the same phase of the project (namely, in the same year) or one per year, depending on the needs of the project.
+Project beneficiaries can host one volunteer every year.
 A potential extension of the project does not count: volunteers cannot be hosted during the months of the extension unless an exception has been agreed upon.

 Yes, if the organisation/small project has the sufficient capacity to host a volunteer.